-As the demand for new technology rises, employment for computer technology occupations is expected to grow 12% between 2018 and 2028 according to the Bureau of Labor Statistics (BLS).
+As the demand for new technology rises, employment for computer technology occupations is expected to grow 13% from 2020-2030, according to the Bureau of Labor Statistics (BLS).
 U.S. News and World Report declared that an information security analyst ranked #5 in best technology jobs, while the BLS reported a 32% projected growth, which is well above the national average.

-One of the best ways to get started in cybersecurity and position yourself for career growth is to be certified in the industry.
-Herzing prepares Bachelor of Science in Cybersecurity graduates for their certifications from valuable certification providers as part of their tuition:
+One of the best ways to become a cyber security analyst and position yourself for career growth is to be certified.
+Herzing prepares Bachelor of Science in Cybersecurity program graduates for their certifications from valuable certification providers as part of their tuition:

 Cisco, a world leader in IT, networking, and cybersecurity solutions, provides a few different certifications for professionals at all levels of expertise.
 Network management can be an important component of security operations, and professionals should consider getting their Cisco Certified Network certification.

 The Cisco Certified Network Associate (CCNA) is an associate-level certification, which demonstrates that you have a deep understanding of core technological principles.
 The certification keeps up to date with the most recent industry trends and has many specializations including routing and switching, and security and cloud industrial.

 The CCNA validates your skills and knowledge in such areas as network fundamentals, network access, security fundamentals and programmability.
 The purpose of the exam is to help give you a foundation to take your IT career in any direction.

 Cisco examinations are not easy, but 59% of Cisco-certified employees perform stronger in their positions and provide a higher quality of service to customers when compared to non-certified employees.

 2. EC Council